Mister Roberts (play): Productions

+When the play opened in Albany, New York, the local Catholic diocese launched a boycott of the production, claiming: "The dialog is crammed with ribald, lewd and blasphemous language.
+This type of entertainment, pawned off in the name of realism, should be resented by all right-thinking people."

-In 1963, the play was back on Broadway with Hugh O'Brian in the main role.
-Also in the 1963 Mister Roberts play were Chris Noel, Will Hutchins, Vincent Gardenia, Tony Mordente, Alan Yorke, Vince O'Brien, Bill Fletcher, and John J. Martin.
+In 1963, the play was touring with Hugh O'Brian in the main role, with Chris Noel, Will Hutchins, Vincent Gardenia, Tony Mordente, Alan Yorke, Vince O'Brien, Bill Fletcher, and John J. Martin.
 It was directed by Billy Matthews.
+It was later back on Broadway.